Bourkies/BIngo-Interactive-Score-Sheet/README.md

 *   Click on any row to open an edit modal and update the status checkboxes.

 **The Google Sheet (Manual Method)**
 *   Go to the Submissions tab in the Google Sheet.
 *   Review the evidence.
 If it's valid, set the value in the Admin Verified column to TRUE.
+*   If a submission needs changes, set RequiresAction to TRUE and add notes for the player in the Notes column.

+* Go to the Submissions tab in the Google Sheet.
+* Review the evidence.
+If it's valid, set the value in the Admin Verified column to TRUE.